 Moreover, IoT is enabling eCommerce businesses to optimize their operating costs while staying lean and competitive.
 IoT systems notify warehouse managers about preventive maintenance and the expiry date of stored products to expedite their delivery first.

-As a result, it is enabling businesses to manage warranty data in real-time, allowing them to upsell warranty schemes and promote other maintenance services efficiently.
+As a result, it enables businesses to manage warranty data in real-time, allowing them to upsell warranty schemes and efficiently promote other maintenance services.

 These are just some of the ways IoT is revolutionizing eCommerce.
 With eCommerce businesses gaining more footprint with each passing day, it has become crucial for them to leverage IoT-enabled business processes.